 Jesse Livermore led a life of brilliance and excess.
 Surrounded by the glitz and glamour of Wall Street, mistresses, scandals, money, and bankruptcy included, Livermore was a legend.
 He lived big and made his millions during the crash of 1929.

 But by 1934, Livermore would have depleted the $100 million fortune he earned on the stock market just five years earlier.
 He declared a third bankruptcy, went through his second divorce, and committed suicide in 1940.
 All of this aside, his trading lessons live on and are just as relevant today as they were years ago.

-Jesse Livermore lived in the era of telegrams, ticker machines, and manually updated quote boards.
+Jesse Livermore lived in the era of telegrams, ticker machines, floor traders, and manually updated quote boards.
 Fast forward a century, we have smartphones, instant information at your fingertips and high-frequency trading and just about any set of data you want to see to make an educated investment decision.

 Therefore, you’ll not be alone in thinking his book should be obsolete.
 But Livermore himself points out people do not change.
 The same forces of fear and greed are still evident today.
 People will try all sorts of trickery to get your money, some resorting to desperate measures.
 The message is that the emotions of people towards money remain the same as they did ages ago.
 And not surprisingly, those same emotions move the markets today.

 5 Minute Summary of How Jesse Livermore Traded

 - Trend confirmation: He never trades against the trend as indicated by the reversal pivotal points.